Pinterest Facebook Twitter Instagram

 Ingredients & Why They Matter

-Lemon (Juice & Zest): Provides the intense lemon flavor.
+Lemon (Juice & Zest): Provides an intense lemon flavor.
 Fresh lemon juice adds tang and moisture, while the zest packs in aromatic oils for a strong citrus fragrance in every bite.

 All-Purpose Flour: Forms the structure of the cake.
 It provides the base that holds everything together.
 Make sure to measure it correctly (spoon and level) to avoid a dense crumb.